shibin-cli/cra-template-shibin/README.md

-# cra-template-typescript
+# cra-template-shibin

-This is the official TypeScript template for [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App, using the Redux and Redux Toolkit TS template.

 To use this template, add `--template shibin` when creating a new app.